Pataria: Modern historiography

 As Paolo Golinelli has emphasised, modern debates about the Pataria have often centred on whether the Pataria was primarily a religious movement, or whether it was instead the religious expression of social tensions within the city and region of Milan.
 The Italian historian Gioacchino Volpe, for instance, argued in 1907 that the Pataria was a class conflict between the elites of Milan and the lower-status population.
 This interpretation was also supported by Ernst Werner in 1956.
 For Hagen Keller, the Pataria is best understood as part of the history of the emergence of the Italian commune.

 More recently, historians such as Herbert Cowdrey have emphasised the movement's essentially religious nature.
 Many historians have associated the movement with wider reforming trends in the Church.
 For William North, the Pataria was 'the longest... and most violent of the popular responses to the call for ecclesiastical reform in the eleventh century'.
 In his article on religious change in the eleventh century, R.I.
-Moore discussed the Pataria extensively as a major part of the 'appearance of the crowd on the stage of public events', which he sees as being brought into being by religious reform (itself however a response to social change).
+Moore discussed the Pataria extensively as a major part of the 'appearance of the crowd on the stage of public events', which he sees as being brought into being by religious reform (itself, however, a response to social change).

-In a recent article, Piroska Nagy has suggested a new path of interpretation by analysing the collective emotions of the movement.
+In a recent article, Piroska Nagy suggested a new path of interpretation by analysing the collective emotions of the movement.

 Name

-The name Pataria likely comes from the members of the movement assembling in Pataria or ragmen’s quarter of the city (pates is a dialectal word for “rag”), however the name was appropriated by Cathars who claimed it means "to suffer", as to say they suffered for their faith.
+The name Pataria likely comes from the members of the movement assembling in Pataria or ragmen's quarter of the city (pates is a Milanese dialectal word for “rag”), and signified a popular faction "applied in derision by the aristocracy".

+However, the name was appropriated by Cathars who claimed it means "to suffer", as to say they suffered for their faith.